neondatabase/website/content/docs/introduction/roadmap.md

 ### Developer workflows

+* **Schema Diff**

+    We are currently building a Schema Diff tool that lets you precisely compare database schemas between different branches to help streamline your integration process.

+    If there are any new branching features that you think could help your development team's workflow, let us know in [Discord](https://discord.com/channels/1176467419317940276/1176788564890112042).

 * **GitHub integration**

   We're working on GitHub integration for Neon that will create and delete Neon branches in synchronization with git branch actions.